AlexanPetrov/willowly_group/user-microservice/README.md

 A production-ready FastAPI microservice for user management with JWT authentication, built with modern Python async patterns and PostgreSQL.

+**Integrates with**: RAG Microservice (port 8001) for document retrieval & LLM generation.
+Provides JWT tokens used across the platform.

 ## 🚀 Features

 ### Core Functionality